Incentive Designs for Stackelberg Games with a Large Number of Followers and their Mean-Field Limits: Ill-posedness of Incentive Strategies in the Large Population Limit.

-However, $Q_{N}$ diverges as $N\to \infty$, which implies that the limiting strategy does not have finite energy.
-This, however, does not rule out the existence of other continuous incentive strategies that might converge and admit a mean-field limit.
+where this quantity represents \emph{energy} of the incentive strategy.
+Following \eqref{eq:QN.def}, $Q_{N}$ diverges as $N\to \infty$, which implies that the limiting strategy does not have finite energy.
+In other words, the limit of the incentive strategy with $N\to\infty$ is not a well-defined policy.} This, however, does not rule out the existence of other continuous incentive strategies that might converge and admit a mean-field limit.
 In the next result, we show that there does not exist any sequence of \emph{differentiable} incentive strategies that converge in the mean-field limit.